Commonlist/tg_comments/README.md

     ```

 3. **Set Up API Credentials:**
-   You need to set up your API credentials for both Telegram and OpenAI.
-You can find the instructions for obtaining these credentials in the respective documentation of Telegram and OpenAI.
+   You need to set up your API credentials for Telegram.
+You can find the instructions for obtaining these credentials in the respective documentation of Telegram.

 ### Configuration